Tomdieu/DisasterFlow/README.md

 We appreciate your support and hope that DisasterFlow becomes an essential tool in your disaster management preparedness efforts.

 Stay safe and be prepared! -->

+## Description

+DisasterFlow is a microservice-oriented disaster management system that leverages a microservice architecture to provide enhanced scalability, flexibility, and fault tolerance.
+It is designed to streamline disaster preparedness, response, and recovery efforts by providing users with access to real-time alerts, emergency contacts, disaster tracking, and community support.